lookout / tracing

 lookoutTracing.continueTracefirst, thenlookoutTracing.performance, or setLOOKOUT_PERFORMANCE_AUTO_MIDDLEWARE=trueto append only the performance middleware towebandapi(you still addcontinueTraceyourself if it is not already in those groups). - Sampling: default

 RateSamplerat 10% (LOOKOUT_PERFORMANCE_SAMPLE_RATE=0.1).
 ImplementLookout\Tracing\Performance\Samplerand setperformance.sampler.classfor custom logic.
-Traces continued viasentry-tracewithsampled=0never record spans (propagation only).
-Optional tail sampling (LOOKOUT_PERFORMANCE_TAIL_SAMPLING=true): keep slow roots (LOOKOUT_PERFORMANCE_TAIL_SLOW_MS), errors / 5xx, optionalLOOKOUT_PERFORMANCE_TAIL_RESIDUAL_RATEfor a thin random sample of the rest — same theme as loweringtraces_sample_ratein production while still capturing outliers. - Limits:
+Traces continued from an incoming traceparent withsampled=0never record spans (propagation only).
+Optional tail sampling (LOOKOUT_PERFORMANCE_TAIL_SAMPLING=true): keep slow roots (LOOKOUT_PERFORMANCE_TAIL_SLOW_MS), errors / 5xx, optionalLOOKOUT_PERFORMANCE_TAIL_RESIDUAL_RATEfor a thin random sample of the rest — same theme as lowering head sample rates in production while still capturing outliers. - Limits:

 performance.trace_limits— max spans per export, max attributes per span / span event, max span events per span. - Hooks: